Preparing Future Faculty

 Culturally Responsive Pedagogy

 This expert-led session focuses exclusively on Culturally Responsive Pedagogy.
-Participants will develop insight into the role that culture plays in framing student presence, participation, and success, and strategies for identifying and navigating both multiple barriers to, and opportunities for, inclusive learning mindful of the impact cultural differences play in engaged learning.
+Participants will develop insight into the role that culture plays in framing student presence, participation, and success, and strategies for identifying and navigating both multiple barriers to, and opportunities for learning -- mindful of the impact cultural differences play in engaged learning.

 Sharing and Developing Next Steps